 The farm features kiddie rides, u-pick pumpkins, and a market with items for sale.
 This is a day trip from the South Sound.
 Some readers think this is as fun as the Fair for younger children.
-They sometimes do a Groupon.
-I don’t see one now, but it’s worth having a look.
-Special note: Got a toddler or preschooler?
+Got a toddler or preschooler?
 Check out their Toddler Weekdays offer.
-It’s just 7.00, and while they don’t have all the rides they do during the weekends, you can definitely get your 7.00 worth.
-It would be a fun day outing with your mom’s group or other toddler aged crew!
+Several readers tipped us off to this great deal that would be a fun outing with your favorite parent and tot pals, too!

 Find Your Own Farm Fun

 Many other farms don’t do organized events but do welcome visitors.
 Check PugetSoundFresh to find a new place to discover near you, or talk to the farmers next time you visit your farmer’s market!
 Obviously, we’d suggest calling first.

 Before You Go

 Do note that farms vary from true mom and pop spots to full scale, commercial operations.
 I’d urge you to double check with any spot before you head out, so you don’t arrive and find that plans have changed.

 I also recommend wearing clothes that can get muddy, and bring along some spending money.
 Farming is a tough business, and it’s nice to support the folks working hard to bring you tasty things!

 Know a fun harvest event we missed?
 Let us know!